 Other Cooking Methods

 Swordfish is also a fantastic stewing fish because it remains firm and intact in the broth and won't dissolve.
-Use it as a component in something like Cioppino or another fish stew, or slowly simmer it in tomato sauce.
-Swordfish is also delicious in a fish chowder.
+Use it as a component in something like cioppino or another fish stew, or slowly simmer it in tomato sauce.
+Swordfish is also delicious in a fish chowder or broiled with butter and paprika.

 Selecting and Storing Swordfish